dylanpieper/batchLLM/readme.md

 ## Contributing

-Contributions to batchLLM are welcome.
-Add a new LLM, or help expand the Shiny Addin.
-Feel free to submit a pull request.
+Contribute to batchLLM!
+Add a new LLM, or expand the Shiny Addin by submitting a pull request.